• Log in

 Focus on Email Subject Lines

-Did you know that 47% of email recipients decide whether to open an email based on the subject line?
-Moreover, 69% of the recipients will also report email as spam based solely on the subject line.
-This shows you just how important a strong email subject line is.
+47% of recipients decide whether to open an email based on the subject line.
+69% report emails as spam solely due to the subject line.

 Xbox_subject_line_example